 Revisiting the scale once a task, activity or event has finished offers an opportunity to reflect back and learn from it.
 Was their actual experience better or worse than they had expected it to be?
 How would they feel if they were now faced with the same event again?

-If there were initially very anxious but with support were able to succeed, should this make them more confident about the next time they face the same task or a new one?
+If they were initially very anxious but with support were able to succeed, should this make them more confident about the next time they face the same task or a new one?

 Another good time to check in with the feelings thermometer is after school, particularly as they may keep emotions locked up until they get home.
 Just as at the start of the school day, it’s a quick and easy way to communicate how they’re feeling and alerts you to any issues that have occurred during the day that might need further investigation or discussion before settling down to homework or evening activities.